 All this made me think about our options here.
 Now, I know I couldn't live in Provence.
 There are too many cypress trees down there, and I'm allergic to the pollen.
 Tests showed me that I'm also allergic to olive tree pollen.
 So Provence is out of the question.
 Besides, everything down there is pretty expensive, I think.
 And it kind of shuts down in the winter, when the tourists aren't there.

 Actually, I wouldn't want to leave this place to move to another house out in the country.
 But, on some days, it feels like it would be fun to live in a city again.
 Or a town, at least.
 Tours, Blois, or Bourges, just to name the closest cities, all have their attractions.
-Wouldn't it be nice to be able to walk out the front door and have restaurants, cafés, and shops within easy walking distance?
+Wouldn't it be nice to be able to step out the front door and have restaurants, cafés, and shops within easy walking distance?

 I don't know if I'd be able to put up with cramped quarters, city noise, and the lack of outdoor space.
 But over the past 40 years, I've lived in Paris (at Les Halles), Washington DC (on Capitol Hill), and San Francisco (near Japantown), quite happily.
 I also lived in the Paris suburbs for a while, and in the middle of the suburbia that is Silicon Valley.
 I didn't like those so much.